 You can save a lot of money if you pay off debts quickly.
-For many people, the motivation is there, and they understand why it's important to eliminate debt -- it's just a matter of logistics.
+For many people, the motivation is there, and they understand why it's important to eliminate debt.
+It's often just a matter of logistics.

-Does it Make Sense to Pay off Debt Early?
+Does it Make Sense to Pay Off Loans Early?

-It's always a good idea to run some numbers and figure out how much you'll save (and possibly get more motivated).
-See how things will work with a loan amortization calculator, use a pre-built Excel loan calculators, or calculate loans manually on your own.
+It's always a good idea to run some numbers and figure out how much you'll save—and possibly get even more motivated.
+See how things will work with a loan amortization calculator, use a pre-built Excel loan calculator, or calculate loans manually on your own.

 Just Send Money

-The simplest way to pay off debt early is to pay a little (or a lot) extra whenever you can.
+The simplest way to pay off debt early is to pay a little—or a lot—extra whenever you can.
 It’s also the hardest to pull off since it requires discipline.
-You may want to consider using one of the more automated techniques below if you don’t think you’ll stick to the program.
+You may want to consider using an automated technique if you don’t think you’ll stick to the program.

 If you’re like most people, it can be hard to come up with the extra payment.
 An alternative is to spread the extra payment out over the entire year.
 Divide your monthly payment by 12 and add that amount to each monthly payment.
-Your $1200 payment will become a $1300 payment (1200 divided by 12 equals 100; 100 plus 1200 equals 1300).
+Your $1,200 payment will become a $1,300 payment (1,200 divided by 12 = 100; 100 + 1,200 = 1,300).

 Your lender may have several options to help you pay off debt more quickly.
 These programs may require you to pay additional fees, so be careful.
 If it’s worth it to you, go ahead and pay the fees.